Rudi-Stang/Rudi-Stang/README.md

 - 👋 Hi, I’m @Rudi-Stang
-- 👀 I’m interested in Networking, Storage, Windows Automation
+- 👀 I’m interested in networking, storage, VMware, Veeam, Windows automation, AutoDesk products.
 - 🌱 I’m currently learning powershell ImportExcel and other custom modules.
 Automation is my passion.
-For Windows automation tasks I also use AutoIT quite a lot.
+For Windows automation tasks, beside powershell, I also use AutoIT quite a lot.
 - 📫 mobile: +49 171 685 9 685 (also WhatsApp)

 <!---